-You will write comments on each workshop story (whether for peer group or the whole class): marginal notes in ink or pencil AND a TYPED letter to the author.
+You will write comments on each workshop story: marginal notes in ink or pencil AND a TYPED letter to the author.
 Attach this letter to the piece and return it to the author at the end of class.
 You will also deliver one copy of this letter to me.
 In order for the critique to be valuable, it needs to be balanced and specific.
-There will be one story to which you will be the First Responder.
-This means I will expect you to begin the discussion.
 You should come in prepared to ask questions of the class, to give suggestions, and to point out what's working in the story.